Frequently Asked Questions

 Is there any cost associated with collecting?

-We do not ask for any money.
-You will need to get your collected tags to a collection point, but as these are springing up everywhere, hopefully there is one not too far from you, so you can drop them off without any expense.
-Similarly we ask collection point hosts to take responsibility for getting their accumulated tags to the central collection points in their state’s capital city.
-Some collectors in regional areas choose to post tags to us, which is at their own expense.
+You can either get your collected tags to a collection point (free option), or post / courier them to us, which would be at your own expense.
+We have collection points springing up everywhere, so hopefully there is one not too far from you, and you can drop them off without any expense.
+Similarly we ask collection point hosts to take responsibility for getting their accumulated tags to the central collection points in their state’s capital city, or posting / couriering them directly to us.

 Do you need the bread tags sorted into colours?